spostad7/spostad7/README.md

 ###

-<p align="left">✨ As an experienced front-end developer with over 8 years of experience in Frontend development beside React/Next.js/TypeScript, I have a strong passion for creating beautiful and user-friendly websites.
-With a solid understanding of HTML, CSS, JavaScript, and other front-end technologies, I am always looking to expand my knowledge and stay up-to-date with the latest industry trends and practices. <br><br>📚 I'm currently learning GraphQL and like to learn React unit testing with jest.</p>
+<p align="left">✨ With over 8 years of experience in front-end development and a passion for creating beautiful and pixel-perfect websites, I am a skilled professional with expertise in HTML, CSS, JavaScript, React, Next.js and TypeScript.
+I am committed to delivering high-quality work and excited to consider new challenges to help organizations succeed in the digital realm. <br>📚 I'm currently learning GraphQL and like to learn React unit testing with jest.</p>

 ###